quantum-plugins/quantum-server-plugin-template/README.md

 With your code done, start adding your info to [setup.py](./setup.py).
 If you have a more complex structure, you may need to add more configurations to that, so remember to check the [setuptools guide](https://setuptools.pypa.io/en/latest/index.html).

+Also, take a look into [Manifest.in](./MANIFEST.in) and change the required lines.

 6. Update the [LICENSE](./LICENSE)

 The License for plugins is always `MIT`.
 So before proceeding, remember to update the [LICENSE file](./LICENSE) adding the year and your name.